fossfreedom/alternative-toolbar/README.md

 ## Features
- - Move columns via Drag-and-Drop or column headers
+ - Move columns via Drag-and-Drop using a views' column headers
  - Toggle compact or standard toolbar on or off
  - Volume Control can be switched on or off for all toolbars
  - Source Toolbars can be toggled (`CTRL + T`)